pareshkharche/pareshkharche/README.md

 <br clear="both">

 <h4 align="center">I am a Web developer with LITTLE interest in App-development.
-When I am not engaged with Web, I am usually asleep or playing Cricket.<br>New Update: Learning GenAI</h4>
+When I am not engaged with Web, I am usually asleep or playing Cricket.<br>New Update: Recently started learning Generative AI to stay ahead in tech.</h4>

 ###